jplatta/practice_coding/practical_ood_in_ruby/chap_five/code.md

 ## Chapter 5 Code

 #### The code below is dependent-laden.
-Trip knows about the namaes of Mechanic, TripCoordiantor, and Drivers class, Trip knows what messages these other classes accept.
+Trip knows about the names of Mechanic, TripCoordiantor, and Driver classes.
+Trip knows what messages these other classes accept.
 Trip knows what arguments these messages require.

 ```ruby
 class Trip